 Day two centered around three hands-on classroom rotations with top Paul Mitchell artists and educators.
 Haircutting and color classes were awash in a sea of mannequin heads: one for each of the 300-plus attendees in each room.
 Working with a theme of “What Inspires You?,” Future Professionals incorporated their own inspirations into new cutting and color techniques.
 In the “Look and Learn” classroom, Robert, Stephanie, Angus, Scott, and others demonstrated tips and techniques.
 New in this year’s lineup: a specialty class for skin care Future Professionals.

 The closing show featured four top salon companies: A Robert Cromeans Salon, Lunatic Fringe, Floyd’s 99 Barbershops, and Angus Mitchell Salon.
-As Winn Claybaugh introduced the backstage teams responsible for the entire show—including wardrobe, makeup, production, logistics, choreography, classroom leaders, dancers, and models—his final message centered on the wide variety of careers and opportunities available in the beauty industry.
+As Winn Claybaugh introduced the backstage teams responsible for the entire show—including wardrobe, makeup, production, logistics, choreography, classroom leaders, dancers, and models—his final message centered on the variety of careers and opportunities available in the beauty industry.

 Asked what was the best thing that happened to her at Caper, one Future Professional said, “It felt like we were the celebrities.
 They’re teaching us to be the stars!”